elbuenmitch/new-digi-map/README.md

 5. **Find Elements**: Use the search box to locate elements by ID.
 6. **Configure Settings**: Click Settings to change grid size, upload background image, and change element type properties.
 7. **Export**: Click "Export SVG" to download the canvas elements as an SVG file.
+8. **Database Operations**:
+   - Click "Save to DB" to store the current canvas state in the Supabase database
+   - Click "Load from DB" to retrieve a previously saved floor plan
+   - Specify centercode and floor when saving or loading

 ## Element Types
 ### Properties